drkbef/Comp1950_Project/README.md

 - Add HTML5 shiv to all pages, as well as add the .js shiv file in folder
 - Visual Cleanup

-- Implement a content management system (CMS) for easy updates (listed in the client FAQ, search for CMS) ->  Does anyone understand what he means by implementing a CMS?

 Please let me know if any tasks are missing!!